-Public media can have meaningful impact on communities, promoting a love of learning and helping improve the prospects for a fulfilling life in a strong, inclusive, informed society.
-Our high quality content is at the core of everything that we do.
-And we work to amplify its power through engagement in the community, as well as partnerships with significant educational, arts and cultural institutions across the region.
+Public Media promotes a love of learning and helps communities, so that those living in them may have a fulfilling life in a strong, inclusive, informed society.
+At PBS SoCal, our high quality content is at the core of everything we do.
+And we amplify its power through engagement in the community, as well as partnerships with significant educational, arts and cultural institutions across the region.

-We use engagement to address educational gaps in our community – including kindergarten preparedness, 3rd grade reading levels, and high school dropout rates.
-Our educational content and outreach programs together help prepare millions of children for success from cradle to career.
+We engage the community in an effort to address educational gaps – including kindergarten preparedness, 3rd grade reading levels, and high school dropout rates.
+Our educational content and outreach programs help prepare millions of children for success from cradle to career.

-Across Southern California, PBS SoCal uses our proven engagement models to reach more people with educational experiences for all ages, tailored specifically to serve the diverse people of our region.
-We can build upon our work by creating experiences for audiences with science, history, nature, and the many subjects we address in our content.
-And we can broaden our reach to people wherever they are—online, over the air in their living rooms, or right in their neighborhoods.
+Across Southern California, PBS SoCal uses our proven engagement models to reach more people and provide educational experiences for all ages, tailored specifically to serve the diverse people of the region.
+We build upon our work by creating experiences for audiences with that explore science, history, nature, and the many subjects we address in our television programming and online content.
+And we broaden our reach to people wherever they are—online, over the air in their living rooms, or right in their neighborhoods.

-Over the years, PBS SoCal has developed significant community engagement initiatives in the areas of arts, culture and education – thanks in large part to the partnerships we’ve developed.
-Cultural institutions like the Music Center, the Huntington Library, the Natural History Museum, LA Opera, The Getty Museum, the LGBT Center, USC and UCLA have worked with us to expand the availability of cultural experiences across the region.
-And community partners like LA Plaza de Cultura y Artes, local Boys & Girls Clubs, First Five California,and K-12 schools across the region have partnered with us to bring critical educational experiences to neighborhoods across our community.
+Over the years, PBS SoCal has developed artistic, cultural and educational community engagement initiatives – thanks in large part to the partnerships we’ve developed.
+Cultural institutions like the Music Center, the Huntington Library, the Natural History Museum, LA Opera, The Getty Museum, the Los Angeles LGBT Center, USC and UCLAhave partnered with us to expand the availability of cultural experiences across the region.
+And community partners like LA Plaza de Cultura y Artes, local Boys & Girls Clubs, First Five California,and K-12 schools across the region have joined us to bring critical educational experiences to neighborhoods across our community.

-As a reliable, trusted public media partner, PBS SoCal works with diverse organizations on topics of regional importance, with the goals of sparking dialogue and cultivating collaboration.
-These partnerships will continue to be critical in the future, as we work together to find new ways to serve the diverse people across this region.
-So among our key priorities, we recognize the importance of building lasting, long-term partnerships with institutions in our community.
+A trusted public media partner, PBS SoCal works with diverse organizations on topics of regional importance to spark dialogue and cultivate collaboration.
+These partnerships will continue to be critical in the future, as we work together to find new ways to serve all the communities across this region.